-RUSTICA CANTEEN: Down a windy alleyway away from the bustling streets of La Trobe and Melbourne Central, Rustica Canteen is a rather-undiscovered little gem compared to the hyped up other inner city cafes.
+RUSTICA CANTEEN, MELBOURNE CBD: Down a windy alleyway away from the bustling streets of La Trobe and Melbourne Central, Rustica Canteen is a rather-undiscovered little gem compared to the hyped up other inner city cafes.
 If you couldn’t already tell by the title, this is definitely one of my favourite brunch places so far, with hearty portions, flavours that tantalise the tongue, and dishes of aesthetic artistry.

 We arrived about 9:30 on a Saturday to find ourselves seated surprisingly straight away in the petit interior.
 A bit later on, however, a line had started forming outside.
 I have to give a out shout to our waiter-of-unknown-name whose helpful, bubbly vibe meant it was one of the best customer service experiences I have had so far!